 Based on this analysis, we can conclude that the detection of any of the specified processes or device drivers will always alter the execution path of the backdoor and discontinue the execution.
 While the detection of the listed services will only alter the execution path if a change in the status was detected.

-Note that for service running as protected services, changing the service registry start parameter is not possible while the service is running.
+Note that for services running as protected services, changing the service registry start parameter is not possible while the service is running.
 This applies to services related to any antimalware with ELAM capabilities like the Windows Defender.

 The Backdoor does not try to avoid the listed antivirus, antimalware, and EDR service.
-For unknown reasons it tries to keep track of the status of these services.
+For unknown reasons, it tries to keep track of the status of these services.

 Impact of the Attack

-The target organizations, the threat actor sophistication and the amount of time between the initial breach and the discovery strongly indicates an impact of gigantic proportions.
+The target organizations, the threat actor sophistication, and the amount of time between the initial breach and the discovery strongly indicates an impact of gigantic proportions.

-It is highly likely that a massive amount of highly confidential information belonging to government organizations, medical institutions, Cybersecurity, the financial industry, etc. has been leaked.
-It is also highly likely that software and systems have been compromised and that the modus operandi of the Solarwinds breach can be repeated in future campaigns.
+It is highly likely that a massive amount of highly confidential information belonging to government organizations, medical institutions, cybersecurity, the financial industry, etc. has been leaked.
+It is also highly likely that software and systems have been compromised and that the modus operandi of the SolarWinds breach can be repeated in future campaigns.